Not just apples! 4 delicious restaurants near Aomori Station!

 Aomori Station is a JR East and Aoimori Railway station located in Aomori City, Aomori Prefecture, the prefectural capital.

-The Aoimori Railway opened on December 4, 2010, connecting Hachinohe Station and Aomori Station, a distance of approximately 96 km.
+The Aoimori Railway opened on December 4, 2010, and connects Hachinohe Station to Aomori Station, a distance of approximately 96 km.

-Originally thriving as a gateway between Hokkaido and Honshu, it is a historic station that was a major factor in the prosperity of Aomori Prefecture.
+Originally, it flourished as a connecting point between Hokkaido and Honshu, and it is a historically significant station that played a major role in the prosperity of Aomori Prefecture.

-There are many delicious restaurants at historic Aomori Station, but this time we will introduce some that are loved by both tourists and locals.
+There are many delicious restaurants around the historic Aomori Station, but this time we will introduce some that are loved not only by tourists but also by locals.

 We use luxurious scallops!
 Restaurant Osanai